manufd/TrusteerExercise/README.md

 # TrusteerExercise
-trusteer exercise

-The main is in the package "client"
+The main is in the package "client" and is called TrusteerExerciseLauncher